EpimetheusMusicPlayer/libepimetheusKotlin/README.md

 ## libepimetheus

+This version of the library is abandoned.
+I'm rewriting it in Dart.

 ### About

 Libepimetheus is an Android library to connect to [Pandora Music](https://www.pandora.com/)'s REST API, documented [here](https://6xq.net/pandora-apidoc/rest/).
 It's the same API the web app uses.
 Libepimetheus doesn't enforce ads or skip limits.